The King's Daughter—Back to Eternity

-One of the greatest challenges of women sometimes is to believe that they are loved.
+One of the most significant challenges of women sometimes is to believe that they are loved.
 Many of us have spent a good portion of our lives attempting to convince ourselves that we are truly loved through the dramatics of our relationships.

-I have concluded on this leg of my journey that true eternal everlasting love can only be realized through a relationship with our Father in Heaven through His Son Jesus Christ which will be detailed and discussed throughout the remainder of this series.
+I have concluded on this leg of my journey that true eternal, everlasting love can only realize through a relationship with our Father in Heaven through His Son Jesus Christ.

-Some of us have entered into that relationship but have not truly comprehended our positions as Kings Daughters and have not truly captured the emotional depth of His love.
-And this is the will of God in Christ Jesus concerning this...
+Some of us have entered into that relationship but have not truly comprehended our positions as King's Daughters and have not truly captured the emotional depth of His love.
+This understanding is the will of God in Christ Jesus concerning this.

-that Christ may dwell in your hearts through faith; that you, being rooted and grounded in love,may be able to comprehend with all the saints what is the width and length and depth and height— to know the love of Christ which passes knowledge; that you may be filled with all the fullness of God.
+. . . that Christ may dwell in your hearts through faith; that you, being rooted and grounded in love,may be able to comprehend with all the saints what is the width and length and depth and height— to know the love of Christ which passes knowledge; that you may be filled with all the fullness of God.

-In this portion of scipture the reference is to "Kings daughters". to be addressed "daughter" comes with the idea of acceptance, affection, and belonging.
-It is these very qualities that many women are desperate to experience yet find so elusive in the natural world.
-We will look a little deeper at what it means to be His daughter further into the study.
+To be addressed as "daughter" comes with the idea of acceptance, affection, and belonging.
+These very qualities that many women are desperate to experience yet find so elusive in the natural world.

-just as He chose us in Him before the foundation of the world, that we should be holy and without blame before Him in love, having predestined us to adoption as sons by Jesus Christ to Himself, according to the good pleasure of His will, to the praise of the glory of His grace, by which He made us accepted in the Beloved. sons and daughters that is. ~ Ephesians 1:4
+. . . just as He chose us in Him before the foundation of the world, that we should be holy and without blame before Him in love, having predestined us to adoption as sons by Jesus Christ to Himself, according to the good pleasure of His will, to the praise of the glory of His grace, by which He made us accepted in the Beloved.

 He chose us, adopted us, and made us accepted!!
 We have been noticed, wanted, and received in Him.

-A trout fish is a great picture of this.
-A trout is a fish that is described as being anadromous meaning running upwards.
-Trout will swim against the flow of a stream or river to get back up to it's original place where it was spawned.
+Trout is a type of fish described as being anadromous, meaning "running upwards."
+Anadromous fish will swim against the flow of a stream or river to get back up to their original place where they were spawned.
 These fish are so determined to get back to where they began that they will jump up waterfalls.
-It instinctively remembers where it came from.
-So it is with us that we instinctively know that we were once royalty created in His image.
-It is our cue to run with all our determination and return to where we began.
+They instinctively remember from where they came.
+So it is with us.
+We, too, instinctively know that we were once royalty created in His image.

 The verse above speaks more importantly about who we ought to seek rather than what we ought to seek.
 What we seek is a person rather than a place or position.

-The position of a princess is only found in being a relation to a king.
-It is hugely relevant that we are able to see God "The King of Kings" as our father through a relationship with Jesus Christ.
+The position of a princess is only discovered in being the daughter of a king.
+It is hugely relevant that we can see God "The King of Kings" as our father through a relationship with Jesus Christ.

-When we fell in the garden in Eve we lost our positions and the most vital relationship to our eternal existence.
-Sin had separated us from Him, blinded us and distorted the image of God in us.
+When we fell in the garden in Eve, we lost our positions and the most vital relationship to our eternal existence.
+Sin had separated us from Him, blinded us, and distorted the image of God in us.
 Our descent downstream led us further and further away from God's loving desire and intentions for us.
-What we seek now is to be adopted back to our former relationship and status with Him.
+What we seek now is to be adopted back to our previous relationship and status with Him.

 © 2011 Tamarajo